“But what about socialization?!” is by far the most common argument I’ve personally heard against homeschooling. And you

-Students may be allowed to talk during class projects and assignments as long as the conversation stays on topic, sure.
+Students may be allowed to talk during some class projects and assignments – as long as the conversation stays on topic.

-There is recess, though many schools have shortened recess or combined it with lunch to create more room for learning (and more time for testing).
-Some schools went a step further and got rid of recess altogether despite of the alarming statistics on childhood obesity and the obvious physical and psychological benefits of recess.
+Then there is recess, though many schools have shortened recess significantly or combined it with lunch to create more room for learning (and more time for testing).
+Some schools went a step further and got rid of recess altogether despite the alarming statistics on childhood obesity and the obvious physical and psychological benefits of free play.

 Lunch?
-I don’t know what’s worse – the increasingly popular silent lunch or the average length of school lunch time…?
+Possibly.
+Though I don’t know what’s more disturbing – the increasingly popular silent lunch or the average length of a school lunch period?
+In addition, if kids can’t freely choose who they’ll sit next to during lunch which is often the case, the result is more forced association and less socialization.

 — HOMESCHOOLING and SOCIALIZATION

 There is a huge difference in the way homeschoolers spend their days.

 Homeschooled kids aren’t confined to classroom walls which gives them ample opportunities for meaningful interactions with other people.
 People of all ages, ethnicities, and abilities.
 Which is kind of what functioning in the real world is all about.

 First of all, there is talking.
 Lots of talking.
 (Sometimes it seems like it never really ends.)
 Whether it’s a conversation between family members, with friends or with someone else, there rarely is a quiet time.

-The single most common and the easiest source of socialization among homeschoolers are homeschool support groups and co-ops.
-Depending on the structure, the size of the group and the interest of its members, there will be few or many activities and classes to choose from.
+The single easiest source of socialization for homeschoolers are homeschool support groups and co-ops.
+Depending on the structure, the size of the group and the interest of its members, there will be few or many activities to choose from.